r-o-b-b-y/my-resume/README.md

   - **HTML**: Export to HTML where JavaScript is no longer needed.
   - **PDF**: Export to PDF using a button/link that triggers the browser's print feature.
 - **Easily Sharable**: Can be shared as a plain HTML file or PDF, making resume uploading and emailing straightforward.
-- **GitHub Markdown Styling**: Styled with a GitHub markdown stylesheet for a familiar and clean look.
+- **GitHub Markdown Styling**: Styled with a GitHub markdown stylesheet, simple accessible familar styles

 ## Usage